Sharon-Rose-Simon/Data-Structure-and-Algorithms-Python-Practice-/README.md

 - Logical thinking

 # Tools Used:
-- Pycharm = This was used for writing and running code
+- Pycharm Community Edition = This was used for writing and running code
-- Github = This was used to manage and showcase projects
+- GitHub = This was used to manage and showcase projects

 # Problems Solved:
 - Reverse a String